nipy/nibabel/doc/source/devel/core_developer.rst

 - the pull request implements a niche feature that we consider not worth the added maintenance burden;
-- the pull request implements a useful feature, but requires significant effort to bring up to NetworkX's standards, and the original contributor has moved on, and no other developer can be found to make the necessary changes; or
+- the pull request implements a useful feature, but requires significant effort to bring up to Nibabel's standards, and the original contributor has moved on, and no other developer can be found to make the necessary changes; or
 - the pull request makes changes that do not align with our values, such as